bhays/gravity-forms-highrise-crm/readme.txt

 == Screenshots ==

 == Changelog ==

+### 2.0.1
+* Duplicate check now works for all email types, not just work

 ### 2.0
 * Added more fields for addresses, phones, websites and emails
 * Added tags